ahmedanwar123/ahmedanwar123/README.md

 ### Hi there 👋

 🎓 Computer Engineering student @ E-JUST
-👀 Passionate about Machine Learning and Robotics
+👀 Passionate about AI and Robotics
-🌱 Currently exploring NLP, GANs, and Quantum Machine Learning (QML)

 ---